 Market volatility has tended to blunt the diversification benefits of risk assets

-Historical data reveals that periods of falling market volatility tend to be associated with higher market returns.
-Conversely, periods of rising volatility have been associated with lower market returns, as evidenced by the negative correlation between the S&P 500 Index's standard deviation and its returns.
-Using the S&P 500 Index's standard deviation as a common denominator also revealed that this inverse relationship with market volatility extended to the returns of other asset classes, including international stocks, real estate securities, and high-yield credit, among others.
+Historical data reveals that periods of falling market volatility tend to be associated with higher market returns; conversely, periods of rising volatility have been associated with lower market returns, as evidenced by the negative correlation between the S&P 500 Index's standard deviation and its returns.
+Using the index's standard deviation as a common denominator also revealed that this inverse relationship with market volatility extended to the returns of other asset classes, including international stocks, real estate securities, and high-yield credit.

 If rising market volatility tends to weaken the near-term return prospects of equity and other risk assets, where might investors turn in the hope of achieving a better level of portfolio diversification during those moments when it's most needed?
 Fortunately, the historical data shows that there are at least two types of investment opportunities demonstrating a tendency to rise along with market volatility: duration and macro-oriented strategies, including currency management.

 Duration and currency management have done well during market volatility spikes